Clariteia/minos-documentation/docs/quickstart/saga.md

 )

 ```

+1. Normally if you want to send information together with the command, ModelType.build is used:

+    ```python
+    AttemptQuery = ModelType.build("PaymentQuery", {"user": UUID, "exam": UUID})
+    ```

+2. To see the structure of the SAGA in detail visit :doc:`/architecture/saga`

 ## SAGA execution in `Exam`microservice
 When sending the test results we will check that the user has not exceeded the limit of attempts, if so, an exception